nguyendanny010/nguyendanny010/README.md

 - 👋 Hi, I’m Danny, a software engineer.
 - 👀 I’m interested in backend development as well as infrastructure.
-- 🌱 I’m currently honing my skills in Nodejs, Redis Caching, and backend development.
+- 🌱 My strongest skills are in Node.js, MongoDB, Docker, and Kubernetes.
 - 📫 How to reach me about exciting opportunities - nguyendanny010@gmail.com

 <!---